Back to People

 2001Age 46

-Mac OS X 10.0 (Cheetah) shipped after years of work, built on NeXTSTEP foundations — major platform milestone.
+Mac OS X shipped after years of development built on NeXT technology—major technical milestone for Apple.

 Confidence